willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

 The goal is one thing: broadcast a transaction without ever revealing the sender's permanent identity, its IP address or its onion address.
 Everything else here serves that.

-`bitcoin-privbcast` announces one final transaction to a small, bounded set of peers over Tor, and then stops: at most 24 connections, all over within ten minutes, nothing kept afterwards.
+`bitcoin-privbcast` announces one final transaction, or one parent and its child, to a small, bounded set of peers over Tor, and then stops: at most 24 connections, all over within ten minutes, nothing kept afterwards.
 It is a separate program from `bitcoind`, and that separation is the design.
 Two rules make it.
 The tool touches no node state, so nothing a recipient sees at the P2P layer can be tied to a node.
 Its schedule is drawn before the first connection and never moved by anything a peer does, so nothing the network does can steer it.
 The tool does not promise delivery, does not hide that a job ran, and does not retry on its own.

 ## Who sees what

 Every party sees a Tor circuit and never the sender.

-- **A recipient**: an exit or an onion circuit, a constant wire profile, and the transaction.
+- **A recipient**: an exit or an onion circuit, a constant wire profile, and the transaction (a child and, on request, its parent).
 No IP, onion address, peer set, address manager, mempool or validation cache exists on the job's side to leak.
 - **A Tor exit**, on an exit-path connection: the transaction and the recipient.
 It can drop or alter that one connection; it is never on an onion slot's path.
 - **A DNS seed, or an exit's resolver**: a query for the seed's name from a Tor exit.
 It can